zextras/tech-doc/source/_includes/_usage/wsc.rst

 On the bottom of the main area, the *Action Bar* allows to change or disable the devices, to share the screen, to change the mode of the call (see next section), or to leave the Meeting.
+Next to the red :bdg-warning:`leave meeting` button appears the duration of the meeting.

+.. note:: Leaving a meeting requires a confirmation click on the button.

 Meeting modes
 ~~~~~~~~~~~~~